aryakaul/thesecretspot/README.md

 Usage:

-`download` downloads the setlist from 6 days ago to the file `./playlist_archive/YYYY-MM-DD`
+`download` downloads the setlist from 6 days ago to the file `./playlist_archive/YYYY-MM-DD` (this is auto-done by a github-action every day)

 `play` takes in one of these setlists with `-i` and:
   - If `--download` is provided then we download each song to the path specified in `--download` and use mpv to play them.